Understanding E-commerce Security Threats

 - Clear observability: Track WAF blocks, login failures, and admin actions (Adobe Commerce) to respond faster.

-Example KPIs to monitor:
+Example KPIs to monitor

 - Checkout success rate, reCAPTCHA challenge rate, bot traffic percentage